Joel-max-eng/Joel-max-eng/README.md

 - 👋 Hi, I’m @Joel Otachi
-- 👀 I’m a front-end web developer
+- 👀 I’m a web developer.
 - 🌱 Currently a student in technology field.
 - 💞️ I’m looking to collaborate on with as many people as possible...
 - 📫 Reach me via email joelotachi@gmail.com